-Following the passage of the PPACA in 2010, BSR contracted with Community Health Solutions (CHS), a local Healthcare Consultant that was recommended by the Virginia Hospital and Healthcare Association (VHHA) to assist with data collection and analysis.
-Becky Clay-Christenson, of the Clay Christensen Group, facilitated conversations to prioritize and vet findings from the initial data collection.
+BSR contracted with Community Health Solutions (CHS), a local Healthcare Consultant who was recommended by the Virginia Hospital and Healthcare Association (VHHA) to assist with data collection and analysis.
+Becky Clay Christenson, of The Clay Christensen Group, facilitated conversation to prioritize and vet findings from the initial data collection.
 Jason W. Smith, PhD, consulted on the CHNA and implementation strategy process, documenting method, analyzing data, and synthesizing components into a public document.

-The CHNA was conducted during Fiscal Year 2013 (September 1, 2012 to August 31, 2013) in order to prepare documents by the end of the fiscal year.
+The CHNA was conducted during Fiscal Year 2013 (September 1, 2012 to August 31, 2013.) in order to prepare documents by the end of the fiscal year.
 It was determined that existing secondary data, augmented by a key informant survey, would be used to identify and prioritize health indicators.
 An executive summary and report was then presented to system leadership from Mission and Business Development.
-Initial CHNA reports for each hospital were then compared to other publicly available health assessments and community-based research that was conducted during the contracted needs assessment process.
-Findings were then presented to the Memorial Regional Medical Center Senior

-Operations Team for further review and comment.
-Finally, a presentation was made to the Bon Secours Richmond Health System board for final approval prior to being made available to the public.
+Findings were then presented to the Memorial Regional/Richmond Community Senior Operations Team for further review and comment.
+Finally, a presentation was made to the Bon Secours Richmond Health System Board for final approval prior to being made available to the public.